n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 The TM interpter works using a JSON-based terminal as outlined by Chad Palmer in his article 'A Complete Web Page: Building a Turing Machine in JavaScript'.
 The TM interperter can visualise the run of the TM by simulating the movement of the machine head on the tape.

 The multi-tape TM interpreter is used for simulating the lambda calculus term in a Turing machine.
+The lambda term reduced by the multi-tape interpreter is similar in format to the De Brujin indices.

 ## INSTRUCTIONS FOR SIMULATING TURING MACHINE (TM) IN THE LAMBDA CALCULUS